 Common mistakes Georgia beneficiaries make

-The tenth mistake is missing the deemed-approval rule.
-If a plan fails to make a decision within the applicable deadline (7 days for standard, 72 hours for expedited), the request is deemed approved.
-The beneficiary or provider can proceed with the service.
+• Missing the deemed-approval rule.
+If the plan blows its deadline (7 days standard, 72 hours expedited), the request is deemed approved and you can proceed.

 What is prior authorization in Medicare Advantage?